AlaaElden98/CollegeSystem/README.md

 ### our app split into three parts (Admin , Doctors , Student) (Stable)

-    - Before explain anything we will show how to Login in the app as (Admin , doctor , student)
+    - Before explain anything we will be shown how to Login the app as (Admin , doctor , student)
-    - After import the database you will find nationl ID and password For each of them
+    - After importing the database you will find nationl ID and password for each of them

 <img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74084913-94bc7400-4a7c-11ea-803c-404b959ebba5.jpg">|<img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74084922-a3a32680-4a7c-11ea-9b7c-47dcd50d6014.jpg">|<img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74084932-b289d900-4a7c-11ea-8c78-882f26854efe.jpg">